 - Total transaction amount for Refunds: If you select a separate account in the "NetSuite Refund Account" advanced settings, a journal entry will be made with the refund amount as a separate line.

-- Total transaction amount for Payments: A separate line with payment amount is added in the journal entry record if you select a separate account in the “NetSuite Payment Account” advanced setting.
+- Total transaction amount for Payments: A separate line with the payment amount is added in the journal entry record if you select a separate account in the “NetSuite Payment Account” advanced setting.

 - Fees charged by Amazon: A line that displays the fee charged by Amazon based on the mappings you provide in the “Map transaction amounts to G/L account” and “Map non-transaction amounts to G/L account” settings.
 A new line is added for every combination of Fee and G/L account.